Rantanen/node-peerconnection/README.md

     gclient config http://libjingle.googlecode.com/svn/trunk
     gclient sync
-    make peerconnection_client BUILDTYPE=Release
+    cd trunk
+    ninja -C out/Release peerconnection_client

 After this the bindings can be compiled with `node-gyp rebuild`.
-The `binding.gyp` file assumes that libjingle is located next to peerclient:
+The `binding.gyp` file assumes that libjingle is located next to node-peerclient:

-    ../peerclient
+    ../node-peerclient
     ../libjingle/trunk

 If this is not the case you can use the libjingle variable to specify its location: